avacore1337/new-queue/README.md

 * backend websockets leave/errors
 * message history
 * always update user data on login
+* can we please rename "help" to something else?
+Or make it an enum perhaps

 Frontend wants
 * Feature - Fix Help page (half done)